marinosoftware/DeviceCheckSample/README.md

 var port = 3000;

-// Change this to true when you're app is on the App Store var production = false;
+// Change this to true when your app is on the App Store var production = false;
 /****************** End set your values ******************/
 ````